ComScore

 • Time Commitment: 15 minutes

-Even if you’re still waiting on fresh strawberries to make their annual appearance, you don’t have to settle for flavorless cubed melon and halved grapes.
+If you’re still waiting on fresh strawberries to make their annual reappearance, you don’t have to settle for flavorless cubed melon and halved grapes.
 Take advantage of the remaining winter produce for a fruit salad that will actually get eaten at Easter brunch.

 headshot